How A Time Management Makeover Made My Life More Bearable

 "Everyone has trouble estimating time," Vanderkam adds reassuringly.
 "I've found so many people tell themselves their commute takes 20 minutes, and they do it five times a week, but if they track their time, maybe it takes 30 or 35 including the logistics of getting out the door and getting in the car; people don't account for transitions."

-Of course, like any kind of tracking — food, steps, or even sleep — it's important to realize when it's helping you and when it's harming you.
+Of course, like any kind of tracking — food, steps, or even sleep — it's important to realise when it's helping you and when it's harming you.
 Some people find the practice anxiety-provoking or otherwise painful, Vanderkam acknowledges in her book.
-There's also a difference between choosing to track your time, and feeling like your time is governed by a boss or other entity, and also to honor that time tracking has certainly been used for evil in the past.
-Odell cites the work of economic historian Caitlin Rosenthal, noting: "The tools that we would now call spreadsheets were used on colonial plantations in America and the West Indies to measure and optimize productivity."
+There's also a difference between choosing to track your time and feeling like your time is governed by a boss or other entity, and also to honour that time tracking has certainly been used for evil in the past.

 Advertisement

-We can and should rebuke this history, but we don't have to shun all spreadsheets.
 "There is a big difference between tracking your own time and having someone force you to track time," Vanderkam says.
-"As for spreadsheets themselves and historical use, they are a tool to organize information, and like any tool, they can be used for good or evil.
+"As for spreadsheets themselves and historical use, they are a tool to organise information, and like any tool, they can be used for good or evil.
 It's all about the intentions of the person using the tool.
 If you're using a spreadsheet with the intention of becoming more satisfied with life, then the tool can serve you in that purpose."

 If you don't want to track but want to start thinking more deeply about time, DeGeare suggests you ask yourself: Am I spending my time in service of something I believe in?
 Am I misusing anyone's time to protect my own?
 Am I spending time on things that reflect my values?